Opinion/Editorial: Essays offer passion, hope for justice

 The contest is open to all Charlottesville City and Albemarle County Public School senior English students.
 This year, they were invited to produce a 500-word essay on the theme “Where Do We Go From Here: Chaos or Community?”

-This was the title of King's final book before the preacher who engineered America's nonviolent civil rights revolution for Blacks was assassinated.
+This was the title of King’s final book before the preacher who engineered America’s nonviolent civil rights revolution for Black people was assassinated.

 The essay winner, Jakia Maupin, and both finalists, Venetia Smith and Kaymin Hester, all came from Charlottesville High School.